tcorral/javascript-challenges-book/autoexecute/README.md

 # Self Invoking Functions

-I want to set variable 'a' to 3 using a Self Invoking Function, can you help me?
+I want to set variable 'testValue' to 3 using a Self Invoking Function, can you help me?

 ```
 var testValue;